How to Pray – The ACTS Prayer Method and 4 Steps to Powerful Prayers

 Before we launch into making supplication to God, we should confess those things we have done that not only sin against God but that we feel condemnation over.

 This act of confession should lift that burden, knowing that if we confess our sins God forgives us.
-True repentance is a turning away from those things that are sinful.
+True repentance is turning away from those things that are sinful.

 It is more than just saying we are sorry.
 It is a willingness to change that behavior.